 The results of these tests may help your healthcare provider to understand why you aren’t getting pregnant.
-At this point you may be required to have further testing done to confirm a potential diagnosis.
+At this point, you may be required to have further testing done to confirm a potential diagnosis.
 Depending on what the diagnosis is, there may be a variety of different ways to help support your fertility and assist you in becoming pregnant.
 We will cover some of these conditions in future posts.
-To make sure you don’t miss out on future posts make sure to sign up here for Blog Alerts:

 If these results come back within the normal range you may fall into the “unexplained infertility” group.
 Roughly 1 in 4 couples struggling with infertility are diagnosed with unexplained infertility.
 This means: